pac12/drupal-test/README.md

 2. Drush installed globally

 Below is the development environment we currently are running.
-You do not need to have the same environment for your local development machine, j  ust ensure you can setup a new PHP/MYSQL website and it meets the minimum requirements needed to run Drupal 7.
+You do not need to have the same environment for your local development machine, just ensure you can set up a new PHP/MYSQL website and it meets the minimum requirements needed to run Drupal 7.

 1. nginx version: nginx/1.10.1